 Research Interests Economics on Health and Healthcare; Healthcare Big Data Analyses; Econometrics; Labor and Demographic Economics; Economic Development; Economics on Human Capital; and China and East Asian Economy

 Fan, Y., Yi, J., & Zhang, J. Rising Intergenerational Income Persistence in China.
-R&R at American Economic Journal: Economic Policy.
+Revised and resubmitted to American Economic Journal: Economic Policy.

 Li, W., Song, C., Xu.
 S., & Yi, J. Sex Ratio and Household Portfolio Choice: Evidence from China.
-R&R at Journal of Human Resources.
+Revised and resubmitted to Journal of Human Resources.

 Guo, R., Yi, J., & Zhang, J. Rationed Fertility: Theory and Evidence.
-Rejection & Resubmission at Journal of Political Economy.
+Rejection and Resubmission to Journal of Political Economy.

 Chew, S., Yi, J., Zhang, J., & Zhong, S. (2018).
 Risk Aversion and Son Preference: Experimental Evidence from Adult Twins.
 Management Science, 64(8), 3896-3910.